MC Oran

 Until 2008, MC Oran was the only club in Algeria to have participated in every single season of the first division since its inception in 1962.
 However, the club was relegated at the end of the 2007–08 season but returned after just one season in the Algerian Championnat National 1.

 History

 Foundation of the first Mouloudia (1917)

 The Mouloudia Club Musulman Oranais (MCM Oran) was founded and declared on 1 January 1917 in Medina Jedida but the declaration was approved by the French authorities on 4 December 1919 after changing the home place of the club.
-The club was named Mouloudia referring to the Mawlid (the birth of the prophet Muhammad) hence the name Mouloudia of Mawlid.
+The club was named Mouloudia referring to Mawlid (the birthday of Muhammad) hence the name Mouloudia of Mawlid.

 In 1924, the club merged with Hamidia Club Musulman Oranais (HCM Oran), this club was founded in 1921.
-And in 1934, the club's name return to Mouloudia Club Musulman Oranais.
+And in 1931, the club's name became Mouloudia Club Oranais.

 In 1939, the club stopped his sport activities because the World War II until the end of the war in 1945.

 In 1946, Ali Bentouti a former player and member of MCM Oran decided to form the club under the name of Mouloudia Club Oranais on 14 May 1946.